-(right of the feudal lord), formerly known as a poaching who, was so far from being displeasing to newly married wives that during a period of several centuries not a single Lucretia was ever found.
-In those days, when folk saw a pretty woman in an interesting condition, they would say, a The Lord has passed this way who, as if to thank Heaven for it.
-The plain ones scorned by the great man on their marriage day, merely paid their tithe tearfully at the Château.
-There are girls, we says Brantôme, who do not come to marry, the husbands before knowing their wives shall be held bound to offer them for the first night to the aforesaid Seigneur ale Louvie to do with them at his good pleasure, or otherwise they shall pay him a tribute ".
+(right of the feudal lord), formerly known as " poaching ", was so far from being displeasing to newly married wives that during a period of several centuries not a single Lucretia was ever found.
+In those days, when folk saw a pretty woman in an interesting condition, they would say, " The Lord has passed this way ", as if to thank Heaven for it.
+The plain ones scorned by the great man on their marriage day, merely paid their tithe tearfully at the Château. " There are girls, " says Brantôme, " who do not come to marry, the husbands before knowing their wives shall be held bound to offer them for the first night to the aforesaid Seigneur de Louvie to do with them at his good pleasure, or otherwise they shall pay him a tribute ".

-Item, if they come to have any child, they are held bound to bring a certain sum of deniers, and if it happen that it be a male child, it is free, because that it may be begotten of the efforts of the aforesaid Seigneur de Louvie the first night of his above mentioned pleasures.
+Item, if they come to have any child, they are held bound to bring a certain sum of deniers, and if it happen that it be a male child, it is free, because that it may be begotlen of the efforts of the aforesaid Seigneur de Louvie the first night of his above mentioned pleasures. $\circ$